 All of the “Big Four” international CPA firms have a strong presence in Michigan.
 PricewaterhouseCoopers (PWC) and Deloitte have offices in Grand Rapids, while Ernst & Young and KPMG have Detroit-based offices.
 The Troy office of CPA professional services and advisory firm, Doeren Mayhew, is also recognized to be a major employer of CPAs in Michigan.

 Find out more about CPA requirements in our step-by-step guide on how to become a CPA in Michigan.

 Employment Industries for Michigan’s Accountants

-The combined revenue of these and other manufacturing giants—such as The Dow Chemical Co.— has made the manufacturing industry one of the biggest employers of corporate managerial accountants, internal auditors, and financial controllers in the state.
+The combined revenue of these and other manufacturing giants like the Dow Chemical Co. has made the manufacturing industry one of the biggest employers of corporate managerial accountants, internal auditors, and financial controllers in the state.

-Private sector accountants are also found working in the world headquarters of electronics and vehicle technology giant Delphi, which is located in Troy; and for Dow Corning Corporation, which was originally founded in Midland and is still headquartered there.
+Private sector accountants are also found working at the world headquarters of electronics and vehicle technology giant Delphi, which is located in Troy, and at the Dow Corning Corporation, which was originally founded in Midland and is still headquartered there.
 America’s largest electricity transmission company, ITC Holdings Corp, is headquartered in Novi and is recognized as one of the state’s major employers of private sector accountants and CPAs specializing in investment analysis.